aronand/godot-alpine/README.md

 ## Known issues

-### Godot Jolt
+### Godot Jolt addon (Godot <4.4)

-Godot Jolt addon currently does not work with Alpine, as it's linked against `glibc`.
+Godot Jolt addon does not work with Alpine, as it's linked against `glibc`.
 Installing `gcompat` or `alpine-pkg-glibc` does not seem to remedy the issue either.

-This issue may resolve itself once Jolt is integrated into Godot as the official/default physics engine.

-Note that this same issue may also impact other addons that rely on `glibc`.
+Note that this issue may also impact other addons that rely on `glibc`.

 ## Acknowledgments